COMSOC-Community/comsoc-website/docs/index.md

 # What is Computational Social Choice?
 {: #comsoc}

-Computational social choice (COMSOC) is concerned with the design and analysis of methods for collective decision making.
+The research field of computational social choice (COMSOC) is concerned with the design and analysis of methods for collective decision making.
 It is a dynamic interdisciplinary field of study at the interface of computer science and economics, fostering an exchange of ideas in both directions.